 Making these data and scripts available to multiple users is challenging.
 I developed a repository structure using GitHub so that files and data may be available to all members of the team, other collaborators, and publishers.
-We do this by 1) evaluating our previous repository structure and workflow; 2) creating a new and consistent structure and workflow among all project repositories; 3) and establishing and maintaining a file naming convention which encompasses any file that could be in a repository.
+I do this by 1) evaluating our previous repository structure and workflow; 2) creating a new and consistent structure and workflow among all project repositories; 3) and establishing and maintaining a file naming convention which encompasses any file that could be in a repository.
 This repository structure takes into account the need to manage “living data” and considers the need for ecological efforts to be transparent.